RIR360/development/journal/2025/october.md

 - Stay calm when the emotional trauma hits you hard.
 - Never stay in the loophole, convince your mind to deal with it later.
 - Talk with yourself, remind your mind that you must keep moving on.
+- Things will never be perfect all the time, so you take it easy.